digitaldrummerj/digitaldrummerj.me/content/blog/2018/node-download-zip-and-extract.md

     npm install --save adm-zip
     ```

-1. Within the finish above, we want to use Adm-Zip to grab a directory out of the zip file and extract it under the directory that our code is running in
+1. Within the on finish above, we want to use Adm-Zip to grab a directory out of the zip file and extract it under the directory that our code is running in

     ```javascript
-    console.log('finished dowloading');
+    console.log('finished downloading');
     var zip = new admZip(zipFile);
     console.log('start unzip');
     zip.extractEntryTo(extractEntryTo, outputDir, false, true);